vlouf/gpmmatch/README.md

 # 🛰️ gpmmatch 🛰️

-`gpmmatch` is a Python library for ground-radar vs satellite volume-matching.
-It is built to work with GPM, but also supports the latest version of TRMM products.
+gpmmatch is a Python library for matching satellite and ground-based radar volumes.
+It is primarily designed for use with GPM (Global Precipitation Measurement) data, but also supports the latest TRMM (Tropical Rainfall Measuring Mission) products

 ## Libraries needed: